 Many of our full time positions work 4-day, 36-hour weeks, usually including one weekend day.
-Full time positions receive the following benefits:
+Benefits include:

 - Medical insurance after 60 days with a portion of the premium paid by HOV

-- Dental, vision, short-term and long-term disability after 60 days with all of premium paid by employee
+- Dental, vision, short-term disability and life insurance after 60 days with all of premium paid by Heart of the Valley

 - 4-8 recognized holidays per year (depending on position)